 Are Tax Preparation Fees Deductible?: A Look Back at the Tax Code Changes

 In 2017, the Tax Cuts and Jobs Act (TCJA) was passed and signed into law, which led to an overhaul of the United States tax code.
 While it did increase the standard deduction by a significant amount, it eliminated many of the individual, line-item deductions, including the deduction for personal tax preparation.
-However, this only affects personal taxes, and business owners can still use this deduction as a business expense.
+However, business owners can usually still claim a tax deduction as a business expense.

-While tax preparation fees can’t be deducted for personal taxes, they are considered an “ordinary and necessary” expense for business owners.
+While tax preparation fees can’t be deducted when it comes to personal taxes, they are considered an “ordinary and necessary” expense for business owners.
 This means that if you are self-employed, you can deduct your tax preparation fees under your business expenses, at least through the year 2025 if Congress does not renew the TCJA.
-Specifically, those eligible includes:
+Specifically, eligible parties include:

 - Sole proprietorships who fill out and file Schedule C for Form 1040 or 1040-R which allows you to report income or losses from businesses you operated as a sole proprietor;